emilholmegaard/dcr-viz/README.md

 - Interactive visualization with draggable nodes
 - Zoom and pan capabilities
 - Display different relation types with distinct colors and styles that match the DCR standard
+- Role-based activity boxes that match the standard DCR visualization
-- Three example DCR graphs demonstrating different process scenarios
+- Four example DCR graphs demonstrating different process scenarios:
+  - Application Review Process
+  - Order Processing Workflow
+  - Project Management Workflow
+  - Email Workflow (matching the standard DCR visualization)

 ## Usage

 1. Open `index.html` in a web browser
 2. Upload a DCR graph JSON file or paste JSON directly
 3. Visualize and interact with the graph
-4. Alternatively, try one of the included examples:
+4. Alternatively, try one of the included examples
-   - Application Review Process
-   - Order Processing Workflow
-   - Project Management Workflow (with all relation types)

 ## JSON Format